xq2187/Python-Project-X/README.md

 # Python-Project-X
-Tools for Analytics Project
+Tools for Analytics Project (section 2)
-# Project Title
+# Predicting the Airbnb Reservation Price

-One Paragraph of project description goes here
+Our project is making a reasonable and sensible prediction for Airbnb reservation price.

 ## Getting Started